zsaaupo/InsertionSort-BinarySearch/README.md

 **Input:** Accepts an unsorted array of length 10 from the user.

-**Sorting:** Utilizes the Insertion Sort algorithm to efficiently arrange the elements.
+**Sorting:** Utilizes the Insertion Sort algorithm to arrange the elements efficiently.

 **Search:** Prompts the user for a value to perform a Binary Search operation.